-- 1. Pirate and maritime crime activity in East Africa and the Indian Ocean HRA saw an increase in the number of piracy activities in the HRA.
+- Pirate and maritime crime activity in East Africa and the Indian Ocean HRA saw an increase in the number of piracy activities in the HRA.
 US Naval Intelligence has issued warnings which were featured in WETA No. 696.
-There were two reports of incidents against commercial vessels this past week.
+There were no reports of incidents against commercial vessels this past week.
 The threat level remains high given the political volatility and tension in the region which, criminal and pirate syndicates may exploit. - 2.
-PERSIAN GULF: On 10 May, a small craft collided with a merchant vessel 80 NM northwest of Jebel Ali, UAE, and attempted to collide with other vessels but was unsuccessful. - 3.
-RED SEA: On 9 May, merchant vessels experienced GPS interference with disruptions lasting several hours, affecting navigation systems and requiring vessels to rely on backup methods. - 4.
 Based on the geographical development, the general forecast is that the piracy situation will persist even though the conflict between Israel, the Hamas, the Hezbollah, the Houthis, Iran and other Arab factions seems to stabilise.
 The new political problem brewing in Syria may be another flash point to spark a new conflict among the warring fraction.
 In the meantime, pirate and criminal syndicates operating in Somalia will exploit the turmoil and chaos to conduct opportunistic attacks against defenceless commercial shipping.
 UMS HQ warns all stakeholders, that the maritime industry should brace for increased pirate activity as the post-monsoon season brings calmer seas.
-In WETA No. 689, UMS HQ issued an Annex for instructions on enhanced measures during this period. - 5.
-U.S. Maritime Advisory 2025-007: Global U.S. Maritime Advisory Updates, Resources, and Contacts.
-Issued on 9 April 2025.
-This advisory provides updates to maritime security resources, websites, and information.
-The U.S. Maritime Advisory System website: https://www.maritime.dot.gov/msci/ which contains all current and expired U.S. Maritime Alerts and Advisories, is maintained by the
+In WETA No. 689, UMS HQ issued an Annex for instructions on enhanced measures during this period.